NarubyRiverlione/steamboiler/memory-bank/activeContext.md

 ## Next Steps

-Based on the improvements.md file, the following steps are planned:
+Based on the progress.md file, the following steps are planned:

 1. **Implement Energy Balance Approach**: Replace the current steam generation calculation with an energy balance approach.

 2. **Improve Boiling Point Determination**: Use steam table data to accurately determine the boiling point for a given pressure.

 3. **Update Water Volume Calculation**: Use specific volume data from steam tables for more accurate water volume calculations.
+(Already done, needs to be reflected in progress.md)

 4. **Add Heat Loss Model**: Implement a more realistic heat loss model.